-Traveling by car is the quickest way, take the Coastal highway heading west and 10 minutes past the city of La Libertad, you will be there.
-Better yet, just input the location into google map and follow the directions.
+Traveling by car is the quickest way, take the Coastal highway heading west, and 10 minutes past the city of La Libertad, you will be there.
+Better yet, just input the location into Google Maps and follow the directions.

 If this is your first time at El Majahual or El Salvador for that matter, I highly recommend you book a shuttle to get you there.